-And how rare are such equity correction?
-They come on the average about once a year!
+And how rare are such equity corrections?
+They come on average about once a year!
 We witness a 20% fall once every few years and a massive ‘sell-off’ of 30% happens every decade or so.
 These falls just happen and there is no way to avoid them.

-Question is, how do we deal with them?
-The first thing to understand is that the long term expected returns on equity is about 15%.
-Long term is a time horizon of 7-10 years or more.
+The question is, how do we deal with them?
+The first thing to understand is that the long-term expected returns on equity are about 15%.
+Long-term is a time horizon of 7-10 years or more.
 It takes that much time for a business cycle to turn.